triggerdotdev/jobs-showcase/README.md

 # Jobs Showcase

-This repo contains a set of jobs that can be run locally using the `trigger-cli` and `@trigger.dev/express` packages.
+This repo contains a set of jobs that can be run locally using the `@trigger.dev/cli` and `@trigger.dev/express` packages.
 The jobs included in this repo are:

 - **Cron scheduled basic** - A scheduled Job which runs at 2:30pm every Monday.
 - **Scheduled interval basic** - Runs every 60 seconds, starting 60 seconds after this Job is first indexed.